valerie2012/JSWebDemo/LEARNING.md

 "cachedCwd = rawMethods.cwd(); --> This is another memborable error found in Terminal.
 Restart the pc or clear the cache will help to solve the error.

 Best tool to use for troubleshooting is F12.
-Always use this for see erros on the websites. :)
+Always use this tool to view errors on the websites for troubleshooting. :)

 I came errors during troubleshooting of Javascript but i forgot to write it down.
 As i was busy debugging the errors.